 If your child's other parent isn't involved in his or her life, you might worry about the lack of a male or female parental role model in your child's life.
 To send positive messages about the opposite sex:

 - Look for opportunities to be positive.
 Point out accomplishments or positive characteristics of members of the opposite sex in your family, the community or even the media.
 Avoid making broad, negative statements about the opposite sex.

 - Contradict negative stereotypes about the opposite sex.
 Share an example of a member of the opposite sex who doesn't fit the stereotype.

 - Include in your life members of the opposite sex who aren't romantic partners.
 Seek out positive relationships with responsible members of the opposite sex who might serve as role models for your child.
 Show your child that it's possible to have long-term, positive relationships with members of the opposite sex.

 Being a single parent can be a challenging but rewarding experience.
-By showing your love and respect, talking honestly and staying positive, you can lessen the stress of single parenting and help your child thrive.
+By showing your child love and respect, talking honestly and staying positive, you can lessen your stress and help your child thrive.